 My story begins in a feed store that my family owned.
-One day after a couple of years of working there a beautiful young woman came in our store to buy feed.
-After several visits to the store she and I became friends.
+One day, after a couple of years of my working there, a beautiful young woman came in our store to buy feed.
+After several visits to the store, she and I became friends.
 Feelings began to develop and we then started dating.
 Dating became marriage.
 We were not only husband and wife, but also best friends—the kind of friends that make you wake in the mornings with a smile on your face.

 Our problems began when we went into debt.
 We had a lot of expense between the wedding and lifestyle decisions, and we went through a lot of money.
 I used the equity in my house to get a loan, so we could pay off some of the debt we had.
 She worked two and three jobs, while I picked up a few side jobs for extra money.

 Things took a turn for the worse when I decided to try inventing a tool that I thought was going to make us rich.
 Each time I came up with a new idea, I would think to myself, This is the one.
 I think I said that about five different times through our three and a half years of marriage.
 But nothing sold.
 I felt as if I was letting everyone down.
 When a new idea would come to mind I would not stop working on it for anything or anyone.

 I felt like time was against me.
 I had to hurry and get it sold before everyone got older.
 Each time a company told me “No,” I sunk deeper into depression.
 I felt worthless.
 I didn’t want to do anything but stare at the TV.

 As I got more and more depressed I became more and more involved with pornography.
 It all started with pictures.
 Then I found where you could download short movie clips.
 When that wasn’t cutting it anymore, I used a file-sharing program on my computer to download videos.

 It became an obsession.
 I would come home from work and spend a minimum of three hours on the computer before my wife came home.
 I used the computer as an outlet for my depression.
 It kept driving me further down.